-With a use of a strainer, separate the seeds from the other liquid.
-The only thing you will need are the leftover seeds.
+With the use of a strainer, separate the seeds from the other liquid.
+The only thing you will need is the leftover seeds.

 The drying process can take up to five days.
 Spread the collected tomato seeds on a well-lit surface and let them dry.
 After tha, they are ready for planting.

 If you are looking for a method that’s even easier than the one above, then you should try growing your tomatoes from slices.